Chicago wedding limousine service

-Chicago Wedding Transportation Timeline: When to Book Your Limo
+Chicago Wedding Transportation

 I’ve spent years coordinating wedding day transportation across Chicago, and I can tell you the same thing goes wrong over and over: couples nail the venue, the flowers, the cake — and then treat the cars as an afterthought.
 They call us three weeks out, the vehicles they want are already booked, and suddenly the whole day’s logistics are scrambled.